montyr75/da_bootcamp/courses/start_programming_with_dart/more_about_function_parameters/instructions.md

 myFunction();
 ```

-Any arguments not provided will be `null`, like any other uninitialized variable.
+Any arguments not provided will be `null`, like any other uninitialized, nullable variable.
 Since these are positional parameters, the order still matters.
 You cannot call the function and pass only the integer, for instance.
 Though if you had to, you could preserve the order by passing `null` values like this:

 ```dart
 myFunction(null, null, true);
 ```

-Typically, this kind of thing should be avoided, as it makes for a very cryptic function call.
-If you regularly need to call a function in this manner, consider using named parameters instead.
+Typically, this kind of thing should be avoided, as it makes for a cryptic function call.
+If you regularly need to call a function in this manner, consider using named parameters instead (discussed below).

 ##### Better Defaults